airbytehq/airbyte/airbyte-integrations/connectors/source-hubspot/README.md

 The primary key for the following streams is `canonical-vid`:

 - contacts_list_memberships
-- property_history

-The primary key for the following streams is `pipeline-id`:
+The primary key for the following streams is `pipelineId`:

 - deal_pipelines